alfathsurya/BTCrecover-setup/README.md

 and then move the .whl file to a folder and open cmd in that folder

-then do the commands -
+then do the commands:
 pip install pycryptodome

 pip install cryptography

 pip install pyopencl-2018.1.1+cl12-cp27-cp27m-win_amd64.whl (run this if you have a GPU)